matrix-org/matrix-hookshot/docs/usage/room_configuration/github_repo.md

 (NB you must have permission to bridge GitHub repositories before you can use this command, see [auth](../auth.html#github).)

 1. The bridge will need to either:
-    - Have a GitHub installation registered with the organisation (can be user)
+    - Have a GitHub installation registered with the organisation (or GitHub user account)
     - The requesting user must be authenticated with the bridge via OAuth and the repository must be part of their GitHub account.
 2. Create a new, unencrypted room.
 It can be public or private.
 3. Invite the bridge bot (e.g. `@hookshot:example.com`).